Vyral/base-template/_posts/2019-07-29-trends-in-our-2019-marketplace.md

 {% include youtube.html %}

-What are the biggest trends that we’ve seen in the 2019 market?
-Today we’ll discuss.
+<center>What are the biggest trends that we’ve seen in the 2019 market?
+Today we’ll discuss.</center>

 Today let’s talk about one of the latest trends that we’ve noticed in the market this year.